“Until I come, devote yourself to the public reading of Scripture.” (1 Timothy 4:13)

 The Public Reading of Scripture

-God’s word is the most important word that is heard when the church gathers for worship.
-The public reading of Scripture, therefore, has always been of central importance to God’s gathered people:
+God’s Word is the most important word that is heard when the church gathers for worship.
+The public reading of Scripture, therefore, has always been of central importance to God’s assembled people:

 Jesus modeled the ancient practice of the public reading of Scripture: